MajekDev/HexNicks/README.md

 - `hexnicks.realname` - Permission to use the realname command.
 - `hexnicks.reload` - Permission to reload the plugin.
 - `hexnicks.chat.advanced` - Permission to inject things like click events into chat messages via MiniMessage.
+- `hexnicks.color.*` - Permission to use all standard color codes in nicknames.
+- `hexnicks.color.hex` - Permission to use hex color codes in nicknames.
+- `hexnicks.color.gradient` - Permission to use gradients in nicknames.

 ## Colors